Desert Geology and Landscape

 Geology

-The Sonoran Desert is located in the southern part of the Basin and Range area that runs down through the western United States, between the coastal regions and mountain ranges and the Rockies..
+The Sonoran Desert, and it's a really really dry place, is located in the southern part of the Basin and Range area that runs down through the western United States, between the coastal regions and mountain ranges and the Rockies..

 The Basin and Range Geologic Province was formed long ago when this part of the earth gradually pulled apart, leaving long north-south ranges of low faulted mountains interspersed with low-lying basins.